George Burns

-George Burns (born Nathan Birnbaum; January 20, 1896 – March 9, 1996) was an American comedian, actor, writer, and singer, and one of the few entertainers whose career successfully spanned vaudeville, radio, film and television.
-His arched eyebrow and cigar-smoke punctuation became familiar trademarks for over three-quarters of a century.
+George Burns (born Nathan Birnbaum; January 20, 1896 – March 9, 1996) was an American comedian, actor, writer, and singer, and one of the few entertainers whose career successfully spanned vaudeville, radio, film, and television.
+His arched eyebrow and cigar-smoke punctuation became familiar trademarks.
 He and his wife Gracie Allen appeared on radio, television and film as the comedy duo Burns and Allen.